TOUR/CRUISE

 330 km / 205 miles

-Explore the countless natural wonders of the Snaefellsnes peninsula, which also includes Snaefellsjokull National Park.
+Explore the countless natural wonders of the Snæfellsnes peninsula, which also includes Snæfellsjökull National Park.
 Snæfellsnes has become known as “Iceland in a Nutshell” because it has so many diverse types of landscapes in one area.
-We recommend you stop at the wind tangled Arnarstapi sea cliffs and the rocky beach of Djupalonssandur.
-The beautiful Snaefessjokull glacier-volcano is the crown jewel of the peninsula.
+A visit here will be a feast for your eyes and for your camera!
+We recommend you stop at the wind-tangled Arnarstapi sea cliffs and the rocky beach of Djúpalónssandur.
+The beautiful Snæfessjökull glacier-volcano is the crown jewel of the peninsula.
 Legends say that the mountain is home to a benevolent half-troll guardian.
-Drive along the north coast through bustling fishing villages, stopping to look at Kirkjufell, Iceland’s most photographed mountain.
+Drive along the north coast through bustling fishing villages, stopping to look at Kirkjufell, the most photographed mountain in the country.

-The House of Food (Bjargarsteinn) in Grundarfjordur is a little restaurant in an adorable renovated early 20th century house with a lovely view over the seacoast.
+-The House of Food (Bjargarsteinn) in Grundarfjörður is a little restaurant in an adorable renovated early 20th century house with a lovely view over the seacoast.
 The menu changes based on the best products each season, with good seafood, lamb and vegetarian offerings.
+(Note: Restaurant is closed in December and January)

-Stykkishólmur town is considered one of Iceland’s most eco-friendly communities.
-The town’s Sjarvarpakkhusid restaurant is committed to low environmental impact.
+-Stykkishólmur town is considered one of Iceland’s most eco-friendly communities.
+The town’s Sjávarpakkhúsið restaurant is committed to low environmental impact.
 They get ingredients from local fishermen, farmers, and breweries.
-Diners enjoy the view over the island-filled Breidafjordur Bay and watching the fishing boats and fishermen at work.
+Diners enjoy the view over the island filled Breiðafjörður Bay and watching the fishing boats and fishermen at work.
+The restaurant is open for dinner between Wednesday and Sunday.

 Optionals: